bitfinexcom/dazaar/docs/protocol.md

 find the seller and the two peers establish a network connection between each other.

-To establish the fully authenticated and encrypted connection the peers now use the Noise protocol framework using the XK pattern.
-The XK pattern is used when we have a preshared public for one of the peers, in our case the seller (S).
-The Noise protocol then takes care of doing a Diffie-Hellman exchange, and at some point in the handshake it requires the seller to validate other persons public key, in our case the buyer (B).
-To validate the buyers public key, the seller should verifiy that this public key (B), indeed is written in a block chain transaction, paying for the data subscription or using whatever prenegotiated way of payment.
-If this public is indeed used in a valid and current transaction the seller will accept this public key and the two peers now have a fully encrypted and authenticated channel between each other.
-Note that it is not possible for a third party to fake having the buyers public key (B) as the Noise handshake makes sure using Diffie-Hellman that the buyer has the corresponding private key as well.
+To establish the fully authenticated and encrypted connection the Noise protocol framework XX pattern is used.
+The XX pattern first handshakes using ephemeral key pairs, which makes the session unique and provides forward secrecy.
+An eavesdropper will not be able to identify the two parties based on the data sent here alone.
+After ephemeral keys have been shared, the connection is "upgraded" by sharing the static keys, eg. S for seller and B for buyer.
+Either party can then verify the public keys of the other.
+Here the seller will verify that the public key send by the buyer B, is authorised to connect.
+If the buyer is not authorised, Dazaar will send an appropriate error message to the buyer with the reason.
+Note even if one of the two parties sent public keys they did not posses the corresponding private key of, they will not be able to read any messages, due to the nature of Noise, through the Diffie-Hellman key exchange algorithm.

 Periodically the seller should revalidate that the buyers public key is present in an up-to-date transaction and if that is no longer the case revoke the data stream and disconnect from the buyer.

-We should note that to revoke a key pair used by a buyer to connect to a seller, one should simply stop providing a payment proof for this key pair.
+Note that to revoke a key pair used by a buyer to connect to a seller, one should simply stop providing a payment proof for this key pair.
 It should also be noted that it is the sellers responsibility to ensure that it is not connected to multiple buyers using the same key pair.
+However the protocol ensures that each buyer will be assigned a unique hypercore as described in the next section.

-## 2. Revokable Hypercores
+## Revokable Hypercores

-Using the scheme described above we can bootstrap a network, where the authentication layer for each encrypted connection is based on a "proof of payment" instead of a federated certification chain like in SSL.

-In the situation where we want to revoke access to the data stored in the Hypercore, for example in case the proof of payment has expired, or if the buyer has broken usage terms that the seller has provided, we need to some additional tweaks.
+When a buyer needs to be revoked from further replicating the Hypercore, eg. in case of expired proof of payment or violation of the terms of service, some additional tweaks are needed to the standard Hypercore protocol.

-If we recall from earlier in this document, Hypercores by themself do not have a per user revocation scheme build in.
-If you share a Hypercore with peers A and B, there is nothing stopping peer A from continue to share it with B, if you cut off access to peer B.
+As decribed earlier, Hypercores do not have a per user revocation scheme built in.
+If a Hypercore is shared with peers A and B, there is nothing stopping peer A from continue to share it with B, even if the author has stopped sharing with B.

 For a market place we obviously want better mechanics for this.
 To provide this we introduce a concept of "re-keyed" Hypercores.
 A re-keyed Hypercore is a